Arquisoft/wichat_en3b/README.md

 At its core, brAIn is built using React for the frontend and Node.js (Express) for the backend, with MongoDB taking care of the database.
 But what truly makes it shine is the integration of an AI-powered LLM from Empathy — bringing real smart assistance into your game experience. 🧠✨

 In brAIn Quiz, you’ll put your knowledge to the test across a variety of lively and dynamic modes.
 Choose from categories like Singers 🎤, Flags 🌍, Cities 🏙️, and many more!
 Can’t decide?
-Mix two categories for a double challenge, or go totally wild with Wild Mode 🔥 — where anything (and everything) can happen!
+Mix multiple categories for a bigger challenge, or go totally wild with Wild Mode 🔥 — where anything (and everything) can happen!

 There are three exciting ways to play: